 To record and store them, of course: to fix them in a replay device called text.
 Just as the imagery of cave paintings 25,000 years ago helped our ancestors remember important hunting events, giving them magical power over an uncontrollable environment.
-Think of these manuscripts as tortuously scribed vellum or paper prototypes of the iPod.
+Equate these manuscripts as tortuously scribed vellum or paper prototypes of the earliest paper printouts of email.
 In their day, manuscripts were revolutionary technology, functioning far more effectively than the previous option of lugging around a heavy basket of data stored on clay tablets.

 When?
 Well, the earliest text we have is Ibn al-Muqaffa’s Arabic one of 750 CE.
 But we also know from The Shahnameh, the late 10th century Persian classic by Ferdowsi, that these stories existed before that.
 I say over two thousand years; others say around 300 CE.
 Who knows, and does it really matter?